Heritage · University

 Recreational Facilities

-The student population can utilize sports facilities featuring gym spaces alongside multiple sports courts.
+- The student population can use sports facilities featuring gym spaces alongside multiple sports courts.

 Sustainability